DewmithMihisara/hello-shoes-pvt-ltd/README.md

 ![Java](https://img.shields.io/badge/Java-21-orange) ![GitHub](https://img.shields.io/github/license/DewmithMihisara/hello-shoes-pvt-ltd)

 Welcome to the Hello Shoes Pvt.
 Ltd repository!
 This project aims to develop an enterprise-level shoe shop management system using Spring Framework, specializing in Spring Boot and MySQL.
-The system provides comprehensive functionalities for managing sales, suppliers, customers, employees, inventory, and an admin panel for summarizing sales data.
+The system provides comprehensive functionalities for managing sales, supplierEntities, customers, employees, inventoryEntity, and an admin panel for summarizing sales data.

 ## Objectives
 The primary objectives of this project are to:
-- Streamline business processes and replace legacy practices with modern solutions to improve operational efficiency and customer service.
+- Streamline business processes and replace legacy practices with modern solutions to improve operational efficiency and customerEntity service.
-- Provide a user-friendly interface for both employees and customers, enhancing the overall user experience.
+- Provide a userEntity-friendly interface for both employees and customers, enhancing the overall userEntity experience.
 - Implement robust security measures to protect sensitive data and ensure compliance with privacy regulations.
 - Utilize industry best practices and design patterns to build a maintainable and extensible system architecture.